styled-icons/styled-icons/README.md

 import * as feather from 'styled-icons/feather'
 import * as icomoon from 'styled-icons/icomoon'
 import * as material from 'styled-icons/material'
+import * as materialOutlined from 'styled-icons/material-outlined'
+import * as materialRounded from 'styled-icons/material-rounded'
+import * as materialTwoTone from 'styled-icons/material-twotone'
+import * as materialSharp from 'styled-icons/material-sharp'
 import * as octicons from 'styled-icons/octicons'
 import * as typicons from 'styled-icons/typicons'
 ```